Graduating Ph.D. students in speech pathology and audiology will demonstrate:

 Knowledge in each of the areas of hearing, speech, language, mathematics, statistics, computer science, and instrumentation is required of all students.
 Decisions regarding the extent of this knowledge and how it is obtained (e.g., course work or independent study) are made jointly by each student and the student's faculty committee.

 Doctoral students who have not written a master's thesis must complete the equivalent of a master's thesis project as well as the comprehensive examination.
 They also must successfully complete and submit a dissertation based on original research.

 The Department of Communication Sciences and Disorders offers the joint Doctor of Audiology/Doctor of Philosophy in speech and hearing science.
-The joint Au.D./Ph.D. program is especially appropriate for students who would like to practice audiology and hold a faculty position at a university.
+The combined Au.D./Ph.D. program is especially appropriate for students who would like to practice audiology and hold a faculty position at a university.
 The program requires 137 s.h., permitting students to count 30 s.h. of the 95 s.h. required for the Au.D. degree toward the 72 s.h. required for the Ph.D. degree.
 Students complete all of the clinical practicum experience and course work required for the Au.D.; the course of study for the Ph.D. is developed by each student in consultation with a faculty committee.
 Consult the department chair to learn more about the combined degree program.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

 The department requires that applicants take the Graduate Record Examination (GRE) General Test before they apply for admission.

 For detailed information regarding evaluation of applicants, applications materials and requirements, and other matters, see Graduate Programs on the department's website.

 Financial support is merit-based and dependent on availability of funds.
 For more detailed information, contact the Department of Communication Sciences and Disorders director of graduate studies.

 The speech and hearing science program provides excellent preparation for a career as a speech-language pathologist or audiologist.
 There continues to be a strong demand for professionals in these fields, and both speech pathology and audiology are consistently ranked highly in “best job” surveys.